Have you been diagnosed with a brain tumour? Order your free information pack.

 2. Navigating disagreements in a healthy way

-Aim to compromise: Find solutions that meet both of your needs.
+Find solutions that meet both of your needs.

-Conflict often starts because you and your partner have different points of view.
+Conflict often starts because you and your loved one have different points of view.
 These might not change during the conflict, so aim to find some common ground and build a resolution from there.
 It can be helpful to think about what you truly need or desire, and what you are willing to sacrifice.
 Keeping an open mind can also be useful when trying to find common ground.

-Agree to disagree: Sometimes, you may not be able to resolve a conflict completely.
+Sometimes, you may not be able to resolve a conflict completely.
 That’s fine – don’t feel you always need to settle an argument on a clear resolution.
 Sometimes a good enough resolution is that you can both agree and accept you have different points of view!

 As long as you both have discussed your differing feelings in a healthy, constructive way, you might have some insight into each other’s points of view that can be a great place to start.

-Forgive and forget: Holding onto grudges can damage a relationship.
+Holding onto grudges can damage a relationship.
 Although it might not always be easy, try to be satisfied that you shared your feelings and do your best to focus on the future.
 Setting aside conflict can help a relationship to grow and enable new memories to take shape.

-Take time to reflect: If both parties are willing, talk about the argument and what you can learn from it.
+If both parties are willing, talk about the argument and what you can learn from it.
 What brought it on, and did you reach a resolution or compromise that will make things better for you both moving forward?

 3. Establishing healthy boundaries

-Respect each other’s boundaries: Everyone deserves to be treated with respect, even during an argument.
+Everyone deserves to be treated with respect, even during an argument.

 Your goal shouldn’t be to hurt the other person or ‘win’ the argument.
-Instead, try to discuss your point of view while still being empathetic to your partner’s feelings though active listening – focus on what is being said, show interest, ask open questions and validate the other persons feelings.
+Instead, try to discuss your point of view while still being empathetic to your loved one’s feelings though active listening – focus on what is being said, show interest, ask open questions and validate the other persons feelings.

-Don’t allow name-calling or mocking: If your partner engages in disrespectful behaviour, address it calmly and firmly.
+If your loved one engages in disrespectful behaviour, address it calmly and firmly.

 Even though arguments are often more heated than calm conversations, it is still important to keep the subject matter constructive.
 That way you can work towards resolution or compromise.
 Try using feelings statements to make your own position clear for example, “that felt like an insult”, “that hurt my feelings” or “please say that differently to me”

-Take a break, but don’t leave it unfinished: If emotions are running high, take a break to calm down before continuing the conversation.
+If emotions are running high, take a break to calm down before continuing the conversation.
 But, be sure to come back to it at some point.

 Leaving things unfinished can help resentment grow.
 Communicating a need for things to calm down can be an important part of working with conflict in relationships for example, “I need to take a break now”, “I am starting to feel overwhelmed” or “can we talk about something else for a while?”